star2star/star2star-js-ms-sdk/README.md

 ### runReport

-This function will run a report.
+This function will create a report based on a template.

 #### Parameters